“What types of classes do you have?”

 - Elite Combo-Nation (Minimum of Tier 6 prerequisite PLUS instructor approval)

 After reviewing our class descriptions, if you have questions regarding which class would best fit your current skill level, please contact us and we will help with placement in the appropriate class.

 Aerial Hammocks: Please wear leggings or long workout pants that cover behind your knees.
 Additionally, wearing a shirt with sleeves is required in order to protect the fabrics and your underarms.
 Please do not wear rings or clothing with zippers as they will tear the fabrics.
 Class is held barefoot or in socks.

 Aerial Hoop: We recommend wearing leggings or long pants that cover the back of your knees.
 A tank top or t-shirt is appropriate for this class.
 For beginner students, leg warmers often help to cushion the backs of the knees as you get used to the apparatus.
 Class is held barefoot.

 Pole Fitness: Most beginner students feel comfortable wearing capri length yoga pants and a tank top or t-shirt.
-We recommend having at least your calves exposed to allow better grip on the pole.
-As you progress, you will want to wear shorts to allow for climbing.
 Please do not wear lotion before class as it will impact your ability to grip.
 Class is held barefoot.

 No jewelry policy: Jewelry should not be worn in any of our classes as they can cause damage to the equipment or cause injury to you.